anujgupta5686/dev-tinder/homework.md

 - Validate data in signup API
 - Install bcrypt package
 - create a password hash using bcrypt.hash and save the user with encrypted password.
+- Create Login API.
+- Compare password and throw errors of email or password is invalid.